microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaPasswordSingleSignOnCredential.md

 This example returns a password SSO credential for the given ObjectId and PasswordSSOObjectId.

-- `PasswordSSOObjectId` parameter specifies the User or Group ID.
+- `PasswordSSOObjectId` parameter specifies the ID of the user or group this credential set belongs to.
 - `ObjectId` parameter specifies the ID of a service principal.
 You can use `Get-EntraBetaservicePrincipal` cmdlet to get service principal object ID.

 ## Parameters